Throw Your Arms Around Me: Legacy

 "Throw Your Arms Around Me" remained one of the more popular songs in Australia for years, being voted number 2, 2 and 4 on the Triple J Hottest 100 in 1989, 1990 and 1991.
 Prior to 1992, songs from any year were eligible for inclusion in the hottest 100.
-It placed 2nd in Triple J's Hottest 100 of All Time in 1998.
+It placed 2nd in Triple J's Hottest 100 of All Time in 1998 and placed 25 in the Triple J Hottest 100 of Australian Songs in 2025.

 In May 2001 the Australasian Performing Right Association (APRA), as part of its 75th Anniversary celebrations, named "Throw Your Arms Around Me" as one of the Top 30 Australian songs of all time.

 Junkee noted, "Nobody that has witnessed this song being sung drunkenly in a pub by a hundred people, arms linked, can deny its hold over the Australian psyche."

 Track listing

 All tracks written by John Archer, Geoffrey Crosby, Douglas Falconer, Jack Howard, Robert Miles, Mark Seymour and Michael Waters, according to APRA.